jianghaochu/jianghaochu.github.io/content/OLS-python.md

     array([ 0.93557686,  1.25994067, 10.01363476])

 The values of the calculated OLS coefficients using the simulated toy data are shown above.
-We can further develop it into a function for OLS regression and add other functionalities like calculating the variances of the OLS coefficients.
+We can further develop it into a function for OLS regression and add other functionality like calculating the variances of the OLS estimates.

+### Variance of Estimator